nvaccess/nvda/user_docs/en/userGuide.md

 ##### Font attributes {#DocumentFormattingFontAttributes}

 This option allows you to select how certain font attributes, such as bold, italics, underline and strikethrough are reported.
-The font attributes combo box has four options.
+The font attributes combo box has four options:

 * Off: NVDA will not report these font attributes.
 * Speech: NVDA will announce when these font attributes change.